viral32111/ai-auto-complete/README.md

 This is a demonstration of using [OpenAI's GPT natural language models](https://platform.openai.com/docs/models) to generate suggestions & auto-completions for searches.

-**NOTE: This project is under development so functionality is not guaranteed!**

 ## 📜 Background

 A website said it was doing this which made me want to try it out for myself 😛